jmullercuber/eclipse-weather-forecast/README.md

 - 🗺️ US Census TIGER
   - Base map of United states to help visualize eclipse and weather relative to land.
 Learn more here: https://www.census.gov/cgi-bin/geo/shapefiles/index.php
-  - In the form, select the latest year, and the "States (and equivalent)" Layer type.
+  - On the TIGER webpage, select the latest year, and the "States (and equivalent)" Layer type.
 Submit the form to download.
 Extract to the [data/base_maps/](data/base_maps/) folder.